 Day 11, 6th April 2019.
 Trongsa to Bumthang

-This was a fantastic species, enjoyed by all; the striking Blood Pheasant
+This was a fantastic species, enjoyed by all: the striking Blood Pheasant.

 Day 13, 8th April 2019.
-Sengor and down to Yongkala
+Sengor and transfer to Yongkala

 Wallcreeper was certainly one of the birds of the trip!

-We descended a little and soon enjoyed views into the valley of Mongar area and Yonkala where we were camping for the next three nights.
+We descended a little and soon enjoyed views into the valley of Mongar area and Yongkala where we were camping for the next three nights.
 A pocket of activity yielded another highly-prized special; a pair of feeding Fire-tailed Myzornis.
 These guys have a lot of energy and flit around like sunbirds uttering high pitched calls.
 Other birds in this area were Black-headed Laughingthrush, Stripe-throated and Chestnut-vented Yuhina as well as a couple ever-present Phylloscopus warblers including Ashy-throated and Whistlers Warblers.
 We then start headed south towards Yongkala, at our roadside lunch spot we picked up Crimson-breasted Woodpecker, Bar-throated Minla, Rufous-winged Fulvetta and White-throated Fantail.
 Further down we drove through some bamboo forest patches that produced dozens of White-throated Laughingthrush and a pair of the bamboo special, Golden-breasted Fulvetta.

 The very smart-looking Golden-breasted Fulvetta.

 Day 14, 9th April 2019.
-The Yonkala area
+The Yongkala area

 Day 15, 10th April 2019.
 The famous Lingmethang Road

-The wonderful Hodgson’s Giant Flying Squirrel
+The wonderful Hodgson’s Giant Flying Squirrel.

 Day 16, 11th April 2019.
-Yonkala to Mongar
+Yongkala to Mongar

 Day 17, 12th April 2019.
-The Ward’s Trogons of Kori La pass
+The Ward’s Trogons of Kori La Pass

-Male Ward’s Trogon, in all its splendor!
+A male Ward’s Trogon in all his splendor!

 Day 18, 13th April 2019.
-Trashigang to camping site in Morong
+Trashigang to our campsite in Morong

 Day 20, 15th April 2019.
 Bhutan to Assam, India

-Greater Adjutant in Guwahati (Photo Rich Sajdak)
+Greater Adjutant in Guwahati (photo Rich Sajdak).

-The trip was a huge success and all involved thoroughly enjoyed the birding, the sights, the travel and the Bhutanese hospitality and culture.
+The trip was a huge success, and all involved thoroughly enjoyed the birding, the sights, the travel, and the Bhutanese hospitality and culture.
 Favorite sightings and birds of the trip range from the colorful Ward’s Trogon and Long-tailed Broadbill to the comparatively dull Wallcreeper and Spotted Elachura.
-The fascinating pheasants were right up there and the amazing giant squirrels really entertained us too.
+The fascinating pheasants were also high on the list, and the amazing giant squirrels really entertained us too.
 Please do join us in Bhutan sometime soon!